dhis2/training-docs/content/tracker_use/tracker_capture_trainer_guide.md

 ![image12.png](resources/images/image12.png "image_tooltip")

-###  Explain the initial tracker capture interface and options
+**After you have explained the interface options, proceed to register a TEI into the program.**

+### Part 2 : Registration

-**Register a TEI:** During registration, it is possible to stay on the same page and keep registering more than one entity.
+**Register a TEI :** During registration, it is possible to stay on the same page and keep registering more than one entity.
 You can also go straight to the dashboard of the registered TEI.
 Selecting a program and doing registration also performs enrollment into the program at the background.
 If a TEI is registered without a program, then enrollment is possible from the TEI dashboard.
 Both skip-logic and validation error/warning messages are supported during registration.

 ![image34.png](resources/images/image34.png "image_tooltip")

 **Enrollment status filters:** If a program is selected, the app provides further filtering on the table based on enrollment status.
 This is displayed in the following order:

 * Any enrollment status
 * Only those with active enrollment